Scheduled MonumentsEnglandUp Holland Benedictine priory

 What is Up Holland Benedictine priory?

-Up Holland Priory is a Benedictine priory founded in the twelfth century in Lancashire.
+Up Holland Benedictine Priory is a medieval religious foundation located in Lancashire, England, which was established as a priory in the twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013649.

 Who is responsible for protecting Up Holland Benedictine priory?